-By means of this declaration, we certify that we have verified the compatibility of Alfix ProFix with the FEICA Model EPD for Modified Mineral Mortars, Group 2 according to the FEICA guidance developed for this purpose.
-This means that the LCA data and the other content of the attached Model EPD apply to the above-mentioned product and can be used for the assessment of buildings.
+Produced in Rosendahl, Germany is covered by the attached Model EPD "Modified mineral mortars, group 2".
+This means that the Life Cycle Assessment (LCA) data and the remaining content of the attached Model EPD apply to the above mentioned product and may thus be used for the evaluation of the sustainability of buildings where the product is applied.